magento/devdocs/src/cloud/docker/docker-development.md

 ### PHP and Composer

 {{site.data.var.mcd-prod}} does not require PHP and Composer to be installed locally.
-We provide an installation script [init-docker.sh] to perform PHP and Composer operations.
+We provide an installation script, [init-docker.sh] to perform PHP and Composer operations.

 The `init-docker.sh` script runs the following command which installs the template dependencies and sets both the PHP version and the {{site.data.var.mcd-prod}} image version.